Behind every brand is a brand strategy that helps inform the different choices you make as a business.

 Develop your brand's look, language, and marketing strategy to create a brand your audiences will love with our free branding template.Learn More

 What is brand strategy?

-A brand strategy is the holistic approach behind how a brand shows up to its customers (and potential customers).
+A brand strategy is the holistic approach behind how a brand builds identification and favorability with customers and potential customers.
 A brand strategy encompasses several different brand elements like voice, storytelling, brand identity, brand values, and overall vibe.

 If your brand is how you present your business to the world, your branding strategy is the scaffolding that holds it up.